KANJI

 9.

-Be careful, in a passive-causative structure (to be made to do something by someone) it can become complex to inditify the right elements correctly, NI is used to indicate the agent (the one is at the origin of the action).
+Be careful, in a passive-causative structure (to be made to do something by someone) it can become complex to identify the right elements correctly, に is used to indicate the agent (the one is at the origin of the action).

-I was made to clean my room by my mother.
+I was made to mow the lawn by my father.

 10.